JigsProgrammer/Scrimba-Basic-Exercise/README.md

 # Scrimba Basic Exercise
- A compilation of the basic exercises that I believe can help me
+ A compilation of the basic exercises that I believe can help me.